ibm-cloud-docs/containers/cs_subnets.md

     ```
     {: screen}

 6. Add the subnet to your cluster by specifying the subnet ID.
-When you make a subnet available to a cluster, a Kubernetes config map is created for you that includes all available portable public IP addresses that you can use.
-If no application load balancers already exist for your cluster, one portable public and one portable private IP address is automatically used to create the public and private application load balancers.
+When you make a subnet available to a cluster, a Kubernetes configmap is created for you that includes all available portable public IP addresses that you can use.
+If no application load balancers exist for your cluster, one portable public and one portable private IP address is automatically used to create the public and private application load balancers.
 All other portable public and private IP addresses can be used to create load balancer services for your apps.

     ```
     bx cs cluster-subnet-add mycluster 807861